Cecilia Hazlerigg PgDip MSc(Dist) MSt(Oxon) MBACP

 For further information about me or my approach please visit my websites:

-I am more than happy for you to book an assessment session as an opportunity for us to meet and for you to assess whether you feel it would be productive and rewarding for us to work together.
+I am more than happy for you to book an initial consultation as an opportunity for us to meet and for you to assess whether you feel it would be productive and rewarding for us to work together.

-If I'm not the right person for you I will be happy to refer you towards colleagues and/or organisations who may be better placed to help.
+If we conclude that there isn't a good enough fit for you right now, I am well placed to signpost you towards alternative resources and will be happy to consider onward referral towards colleagues and/or organisations who may be better placed to help.

 I look forward to hearing from you...